tpoisot/ms_connectance_complexity/ms_conn_compl.md

 picking a network with no un-attached nodes (which is simply $R_{n,l}/G_{n,l}$) goes toward zero.
-For this reason, classical rejection sampling (accept the random network if no nodes have no edges, reject it if not) is bound to take an unreasaonable amount of time in networks with low connectance.
-For this reason, using a purely random matrix shuffling as a starting point, then swapping interactions until no free nodes remain, seems to be a promising way to adress this problem.
+For this reason, classical rejection sampling (accept the random network if no nodes have no edges, reject it if not) is bound to take an unreasonable amount of time in networks with low connectance.
+For this reason, using a purely random matrix shuffling as a starting point, then swapping interactions until no free nodes remain, seems to be a promising way to address this problem.

 # Conclusions